meltano/cloud-docs/docs/onboarding.md

         1. Name of hosting provider (e.g. GitHub, GitLab, etc.)
         1. Git Repo URL
         1. Git branch name
+        1. The name of the [Meltano Environment](https://docs.meltano.com/concepts/environments) to use for onboarding and testing purposes.
+(Recommended environment name is `'sandbox'`.)
     1. For each schedule you would like to run in Meltano Cloud:
         1. Schedule name
 1. Per authorized user: